Formatting an MLA Works Cited Page

 In this series, MLA Works Cited Page, found in the Related Lessons in the right-hand sidebar, you will learn how to set up this page and write citations for different types of sources.

 The Works Cited page follows the final page of the essay.
-On a correctly formatted Works Cited page:
+The following is found on a correctly formatted Works Cited page.

-1. Your last name and the page number are listed in the top right-hand corner (or header) of the page.
+1. Your last name and the page number are listed in the page's top right-hand corner (or header).

-3. The title, "Works Cited," is written at the top of the page in Times New Roman 12-point font.
-The title is centered and is written with a capital W and capital C. The title is written in regular font with no bolding, quotation marks, or underlining.
+1. The title, "Works Cited," is written at the top of the page in Times New Roman 12-point font.
+The title is centered and written with capital W and capital C. The title is in regular font with no bolding, quotation marks, or underlining.

-4. Only the sources that have at least one parenthetical in-text citation are listed on the Works Cited page.
-If you read a source but did not cite it in the text of the essay, then that source is NOT listed on a Works Cited page.
+1. Only the sources with at least one parenthetical in-text citation are listed on the Works Cited page.
+If you read a source but did not cite it in the essay's text, then that source is NOT listed on a Works Cited page.

-5. All sources on the Works Cited page are listed in alphabetical order from A-Z, based on the author's last name.
-If the source has no author, then the next piece of information in the citation, the source's title, is used instead.
+1. All sources on the Works Cited page are listed alphabetically by the author's last name.
+If a source does not have an author, the next piece of information in the citation, the source's title, is used instead.

-6. All sources are double-spaced but do not add any additional space between sources.
+1. All sources are double-spaced, but do not add any additional space between sources.

-7. All sources that have a citation longer than one typed line use a hanging indent where the first line of the citation is flush to the left-hand margin, but the rest of the lines in the citation are indented by one tab if typing, or one half-inch if handwriting.
+1. All sources with a citation longer than one typed line use a hanging indent where the first line of the citation is flush to the left-hand margin, but the rest of the citations are indented by one tab if typing or one-half-inch if handwriting.

 Image - Video

-• Now that you know how to format a Works Cited page correctly, why do you think sources are listed alphabetically on the Works Cited page instead of in the order they are used in an essay?
+• Why do you think sources are listed alphabetically on the Works Cited page instead of in the order they are used in an essay?

-Move on to the Got It? section to practice these formatting skills.
+Move to the Got It? section to practice these formatting skills.

 Image - Button Next